ismailza/M-Eventos/README.md

-# MEvents
+# M-Eventos

-MEvents is a web application that allows users to organize and manage events.
+M-Eventos is a web application that allows users to organize and manage events.
 It provides features for both event organizers and service providers.
 This project is divided into two main parts: the frontend and the backend.

 ## Features

-- **User Roles**: MEvents supports two main user roles: Clients and Service Providers.
+- **User Roles**: M-Eventos supports two main user roles: Clients and Service Providers.

 - **Event Creation**: Clients can create and manage events, specifying details such as date, time, location, and services required.